scott-knight/linux-on-windows-11/README.md

 <br/>

-There may be more options availalbe within `Microsoft Store`.
+There may be more options available within `Microsoft Store`.